Stretch marks in pregnancy

 Pregnancy stretch marks

-If you get them, they usually appear on your tummy, or sometimes on your upper thighs and breasts, as your pregnancy progresses and your bump starts to grow.
-When this happens will be different from woman to woman.
+They usually appear on your tummy, or sometimes on your upper thighs and breasts, as your pregnancy progresses and your bump starts to grow.
+When stretch marks appear will be different from woman to woman.

-The first sign you notice might be itchiness around an area where the skin is becoming thin and pink.
+The first sign you notice might be itchiness around an area where the skin is becoming thinner.

-Stretch marks aren't harmful.
-They don't cause medical problems and there isn't a specific treatment for them.
+Stretch marks are not harmful.
+They do not cause medical problems and there is no specific treatment for them.

-After your baby is born, the marks should gradually fade into white-coloured scars and become less noticeable.
-They probably won't go away completely.
+After your baby is born, the marks may gradually fade into paler scars and become less noticeable.
+They probably will not go away completely.

 What causes stretch marks?

-Stretch marks are very common in the general population and don't just affect pregnant women.
+Stretch marks are very common and do not just affect pregnant women.

 They happen when the middle layer of skin (dermis) becomes stretched and broken in places.